Anthony Daniels: Other work

+2019: I Am C-3PO: The Inside Story

-His autobiography, I Am C-3PO: The Inside Story, was released on 5 November 2019 by DK.
+His autobiography, I Am C-3PO: The Inside Story, was published in the United Kingdom in hardback on 31 October 2019 before the first United States hardback edition was published on 5 November 2019 by DK.
+The Signed Collector's Edition was published in hardback on 12 December 2019 and included three exclusive printed cards as well as personal commentaries by Daniels.
+The UK paperback edition was published by DK on 5 November 2020.
 He had previously considered using the title Telling the Odds.
 According to an interview, while filming The Rise of Skywalker, Abrams suggested that Daniels "should write a book."
 Two days later, Daniels asked Abrams if he would write the foreword; Abrams replied, "I'd be honored."
 In the foreword, Abrams said, "While I suspected that bringing Threepio to life was harder than it looked, experiencing it first-hand gave me an instant, newfound respect for the man with the golden eyes."
 Daniels decided that his memoirs would focus on his involvement with the Star Wars franchise as well as the impact of his character.

 On 13 April 2019, Daniels revealed the title and book cover during the Star Wars Celebration in Chicago.
 He told RadioTimes.com that he "wanted to give a slightly rounder picture of what it was like, what it is like, what it has been like”.
 Abrams described the book as "Gloriously witty, keen and spirited".
-The book detailed how George Lucas' ideas, Ralph McQuarrie's paintings, Liz Moore's character designs and the art department's work led to the creation of his character - as well as his experience and portrayal of C-3PO from 1977's Star Wars to 2019's The Rise of Skywalker.
+The book detailed the origins of Daniels' acting career and how George Lucas' ideas, Ralph McQuarrie's paintings, Liz Moore's character designs and the art department's work led to the creation of his character - as well as his experience (the positives and negatives) and portrayal of C-3PO from 1977's Star Wars to 2019's The Rise of Skywalker.
+The book also detailed the publicity and how the franchise had an impact on Daniels' life and the audience.
+Prior to the publication of the book in the United Kingdom and United States, Star Wars Insider issue 193 featured an interview with Daniels about his book as well as his career.

+Daniels expressed confidence that the audience's enthusiasm and love for his character would allow C-3PO to continue without him.
+In a 2019 article, he said, "Threepio is too good a character to cease to exist, so after I’m gone there will be somebody carrying the torch."
 Daniels also narrated an audio edition of his book with Abrams narrating his foreword; the audio book features a selection of John Williams' music from the films.